rabbibotton/clog-the-manual/README.md

 STATUS: Dec 01, 2025
 * Mkdocs + Material is probably the best choice.
-* Right now "mkdoc sever" has a bug that does not allow for a served document to be automatically updated, this will cause anyone wanting to help great frustration
+* Right now "mkdoc serve" has a bug that does not allow for a served document to be automatically updated, this will cause anyone wanting to help great frustration
 * The issue is with the latest "click" package that pip installs, as per: https://github.com/squidfunk/mkdocs-material/issues/8478
 * The temp workaround is "mkdocs serve --livereload"
 * This should be fixed soon.
 Setting up initial doc structure for testing locally now.
 Looking to make it look nice by default so users can just add docs just by adding some markdown.